-- SUBSTANCE ABUSE SERVICES (Line 21) Psychiatric nurses, psychiatric social workers, mental health nurses, clinical psychologists, clinical social workers, and family therapists and other individuals providing counseling and/or treatment services related to substance abuse. - ALL OTHER PROFESSIONAL HEALTH SERVICES (Line 22) Occupational and physical therapists, nutritionists, podiatrists, optometrists, naturopaths, chiropractors, acupuncturists and other staff professionals providing health services.
+- Psychiatrists (Line 20a) - Licensed Clinical Psychologists (Line 20a-1) - Licensed Clinical Social Workers (Line 20a-2) - Other licensed mental health providers (Line 20b), including psychiatric social workers, psychiatric nurse practitioners, family therapists, and other licensed Masters Degree prepared clinicians. - Other mental health staff, including (Line 20c) unlicensed individuals providing counseling, treatment or support services related to mental health professionals. - Substance Abuse Services (Line 21) Psychiatric nurses, psychiatric social workers, mental health nurses, clinical psychologists, clinical social workers, and family therapists and other individuals providing counseling and/or treatment services related to substance abuse.
+(Note: Behavioral health services are include both mental health and substance abuse services.
+Centers using the "Behavioral Health" designation need to divide their staff between lines 20 and 21 as appropriate.) - ALL OTHER PROFESSIONAL HEALTH SERVICES (Line 22) Occupational and physical therapists, nutritionists, podiatrists, optometrists, naturopaths, chiropractors, acupuncturists and other staff professionals providing health services.
 Note: WIC nutritionists and other professionals working in WIC programs are reported on Line 29a, Other Programs and Services Staff.
 (A more complete list is included in Appendix A.) There is a "specify" box that must be completed.
 Explain the specific other professional health services included. - PHARMACY SERVICES (Line 23) Pharmacists (including clinical pharmacists), pharmacist assistants and others supporting pharmaceutical services.
-Note that effective 2006, the time (and cost) of individuals spending all or part of their time in assisting patients to apply for free drugs from pharmaceutical companies are to be classified as "Eligibility Assistance Workers", on line 27a.

-• ENABLING SERVICES (Lines 24 - 29)

-- Case Managers staff who provide services to aid patients in the management of their health and social needs, including assessment of patient medical and/or social services needs, and maintenance of referral, tracking and follow-up systems.
+Note that effective 2006, the time (and cost) of individuals spending all or part of their time in assisting patients to apply for free drugs from pharmaceutical companies are to be classified as "Eligibility Assistance Workers", on line 27a. - ENABLING SERVICES (Lines 24 29) - Case Managers (Line 24) staff who provide services to aid patients in the management of their health and social needs, including assessment of patient medical and/or social services needs, and maintenance of referral, tracking and follow-up systems.
 Case managers may provide eligibility assistance, if performed in the context of other case management functions.
-Staff may include nurses, social workers and other professional staff. - Patient and Community Education Specialists health educators, family planning specialists, HIV specialists, and others who provide information about health conditions and guidance about appropriate use of health services that are not otherwise classified under outreach. - Outreach Workers individuals conducting case finding, education or other services to identify potential clients and/or facilitate access/referral of clients to available services. - Eligibility Assistance Workers all staff providing assistance in securing access to available health, social service, pharmacy and other assistance programs, including Medicaid, WIC, SSI, food stamps, TANF, and related assistance programs. - Personnel Performing Other Enabling Service Activities all other staff performing services as enabling services, not described above. - Interpretation Staff Staff whose full time or dedicated time is devoted to translation and/or interpretation services.
+Staff may include nurses, social workers and other professional staff who are specifically allocated to this task during assigned hours, but not when it is an integral part of their other function.
+Care / Referral Coordinators are considered Case Managers. - Patient and Community Education Specialists (Line 25) health educators, family planning specialists, HIV specialists, and others who provide information about health conditions and guidance about appropriate use of health services that are not otherwise classified under outreach. - Outreach Workers (Line 26) individuals conducting case finding, education or other services to identify potential clients and/or facilitate access/referral of clients to available services. - Eligibility Assistance Workers (Line 27a) all staff providing assistance in securing access to available health, social service, pharmacy and other assistance programs, including Medicaid, WIC, SSI, food stamps, TANF, and related assistance programs.

+Personnel Performing Other Enabling Service Activities (Line 28) - all other staff performing services as enabling services, not described above.
+There is a "specify" field that must be used to describe what these staff are doing.

+- Interpretation Staff (Line 27b) - Staff whose full time or dedicated time is devoted to translation and/or interpretation services.
 DO NOT INCLUDE that portion of the time of a nurse, medical assistant or other support staff who provides interpretation or translation during the course of their other activities.

-• OTHER PROGRAMS AND RELATED SERVICES STAFF (Line 29a)
+OTHER PROGRAMS AND RELATED SERVICES STAFF (Line 29a)